-Trying to get rid of dark marks from age spots, melasma or post-inflammatory hyperpigmentation?
+Trying to improve the appearance of dark marks?
 You’re not alone and if you’ve ever searched for products to help reduce the appearance of dark spots, you’ve probably noticed there is a vast myriad out there that claim to achieve this.
-While there are many ingredients that can help brighten your complexion and protect it from UV damage, the most recommended and prescribed ingredient for skin lightening is Hydroquinone.
+While there are many ingredients that can help restore an even complexion and protect it from UV damage, the most recommended and prescribed ingredient for dark spot correcting is Hydroquinone.

 What Is Hydroquinone?

-For the last 50+ years, Hydroquinone has been the gold standard for skin lightening and recommended by a number of board-certified dermatologists including SLMD founder, Dr. Sandra Lee, for reducing the appearance of pigmentation resulting from acne, melasma, and sun exposure.
+For the last 50+ years, Hydroquinone has been the gold standard for dark spot correcting and recommended by a number of board-certified dermatologists including SLMD founder, Dr. Sandra Lee, for reducing the appearance of pigmentation resulting from acne, melasma, and sun exposure.
 Misinformation and confusion has caused Hydroquinone to become a controversial ingredient, but we’re here to set the record straight and share the right info with you!

 Is it Dangerous?